AnishaGharat/Traverse-Windsor/README.md

 # Traverse Windsor - Mobile Native Application | Augmented Reality

 ## Introduction
-Traverse Windsor is a cross-platform mobile application which uses Augmented Reality allowing users to locate the nearby places in the view of their mobile's cameras.
+Traverse Windsor is a cross-platform mobile application which uses Augmented Reality allowing users to locate the nearby places in the view of their mobiles' cameras.
 The application is a one-stop-shop for all the happenings in Windsor and what places are trending at the moment.
 The users can also add any public events for all the residents and tourists.
 The users can view these events and either like or RSVP to any particular event.

 ### Features Used
 The functional features of the application are as follows: